JoseBlanca/franklin/doc/clean_reads/manual.rst

         The path to the adaptors file.
         The adaptors to be trimmed should be given as a fasta file.
         These adaptors will be look for by using the blast-short algorithm.
+        This option can be used without giving an adaptors file.
+In that case a provided adaptor file will e used in platform that there are standar adaptors: 454

 **-v**, **-vector** *vector_fasta_file*
         The path to the vector file.